vashin1/SyncedUI/README.md

 **How can I enable mouseover cast?**
 Create a macro with "/pfcast SPELLNAME".
 If you also want to see the cooldown, You might want to add "/run if nil then CastSpellByName("SPELLNAME") end" on top of the macro.

-**How can I get more modes for DPSMate?**
-Download DPSMate here https://github.com/Geigerkind/DPSMate/releases and add what modes you want and enable like any other addon.
-(Currently using b117)

 **How can I resize frames when pfUI is unlocked?**
 Hold shift and hover over the frame you wish to modify and then mouse wheel up to increase scale, and down to decrease scale.